 Maintain Good Client Relationships

 Your clients are how you gain more projects.
 Word of mouth is a very powerful marketing tool, so it is of utmost importance that you have a hassle-free, praiseworthy relationship with your clients.
 We get it, clients can be difficult.
 Vague briefs, multiple changes, late payments, that usual “Can you make the logo bigger” line, it can make your day tough, but it’s all part of the experience.
 Every freelancer faces these at least once in their career.
 (And that’s a major understatement).
-However, having a diplomatic discourse, prioritising their needs, maintaining a friendly bond and delivering your best, can often make them like and recommend you.
+However, having a diplomatic discourse, prioritising their needs, maintaining a friendly bond, and delivering your best, can often make them like and recommend you.

 Upskill

 If you’re a Premiere Pro editor, start learning the fundamentals of After Effects, if you’re a designer, start a course on branding.
 If you’re an expert in your field, brush up on your soft skills.
 Every opportunity you get, seek growth.
 Try to become a more well-rounded person that brands would love to approach.
-Not only does this let you grab more opportunities, it also helps you justify an increase in your rates.
+Not only does this let you grab more opportunities, but it also helps you justify an increase in your rates.
 And forget what they all say but money can sometimes buy happiness!

 Be Consistent

 No one wants to play a game of dice while hiring a freelancer.
 If you’re not consistent with your work you’re leaving it up to chance.
 Chances are meant for Monopoly, not for real life.
 Whether it’s about your work being up to the standard or deadlines or your attitude towards a project, it takes hard work and certain sacrifices to be consistent.
 A freelancer doesn’t have the luxury of showing their bad days.
-All the tears, torn pages, half-hearted drafts and rough ideas need to be encapsulated behind a polished, finished result.
+All the tears, torn pages, half-hearted drafts, and rough ideas need to be encapsulated behind a polished, finished result.

 Give Yourself That Selfcare Sunday

 Burnout is a real thing.
-You may as a freelancer often find yourself working longer hours, weekends and especially holidays.
-All work and no play makes Jack a depressed, frustrated, burnt out boy.
+You may as a freelancer often find yourself working longer hours, weekends, and especially holidays.
+All work and no play makes Jack a depressed, frustrated, burnt-out boy.
 Once you start to manage your time better, give yourself some “me time”.
 Treat yourself to a movie or some wine or both!
 Spend time with family or friends, have a satisfying, guilty lunch, go get a spa treatment, anything!
 Constantly working can very easily become counterproductive, so give yourself the day you want.